A1exLemesios/node-server/README.md

 ### Overview

 A very simple Node.js server that uses the Express framework.

 It includes 3 pages (Homepage, About Us, Contact Us) to get you accustomed on how routing works in Node/Express.

+This README instructions assume very little prior coding experience however you are expected to google stuff a bit if you get stuck.

+====

 ### Install & Run